TimBurg/MA_thesis_markdown/source/07_theory.md

 ### Compliance minimization

-Compliance is a very common goal function for topology optimization and defined as in equation \ref{eq:compliance}:
+Compliance is a very common goal function for topology optimization and defined as in equation \eqref{eq:compliance}:
 $$F(u) = \int_{\bar{\Omega}} f \cdot u + \int_\Gamma g \cdot u $$

-Here, $u$ is the displacement solution of the mechanical system in the left-hand side of equation \ref{eq:compliance}
+Here, $u$ is the displacement solution of the mechanical system in the left-hand side of equation \eqref{eq:compliance}

 However, it is still open at this time how the compliance depends on the structure of the part.
-This dependence is actually encoded in the Stiffness-tensor $c$ of the mechanical system that will be constructed from the phase field after this has been defined in the next section.
+This dependence is actually encoded in the Stiffness-tensor $C$ of the mechanical system that will be constructed from the phase field after this has been defined in the next section.

 ### The phase-field description and regularization energy